RainierBarrett/cpp_langevin_simulator/README.md

     * `read_test.cpp` : This tests whether the file-reader is reading a sample file appropriately
     * `eta_test.cpp`  : This tests whether my random process (eta) is giving different numbers whenever it's called.
-    * `CalculatorTests.cpp`: An example file that came with the cookie cutter and I haven't removed.
     * `get_pos_test.cpp` : This makes sure the index-grabbing function works appropriately.
     * `setup_test.cpp` : This tests that all the set-value functions for the Langevin class are working.
     * `timestep_test.cpp` : This makes sure that the particle's position moves when the `step()` function is called.